facereviewer/gattemoos-ng/README.md

 tripcode - Show or set a tripcode for your messages tripcodetoggle - Toggle tripcode to be on by default on messages
 ```
+(By default, tripcodetoggle is turned off in config.)

 ### Trimmed Command List for ease of use
 ```